nicktrandafil/nicktrandafil.github.io/index.md

 Coming to App Store soon, meanwhile you can install the development version from <a href="https://i.diawi.com/6m8eMt">Diawi</a>.

+## Help

+On some operating systems you'll need to manually open the port 37789 in order for the app to be discovered and be able to receive files.

+### Known operating systems that need manual port opening

+1. OpenSUSE Tumbleweed

+    ```
+    sudo firewall-cmd --zone=public --add-port=37789/tcp
+    ```

+    or manually search for _firewall_ in your application menu and open the port 37789.

 ## Contact

 <p><a href="mailto:nicktrandafil@gmail.com">Email Nicolai Trandafil</a></p>